Brooke Michell is a qualified psychologist (Clinical) with the following qualifications:

 Brooke’s Masters research thesis investigated the effects of sleep on behaviour, and the result of this research was presented at two conferences.

 2010 International Congress of Applied Psychology Conference, 2010.
-Sleep Symposium; presenter (‘The Sleepy Preschooler: Sleep disturbance and impacts on behavior and psychosocial functioning’).
+Sleep Symposium; presenter (‘The Sleepy Preschooler: Sleep disturbance and impacts on behaviour and psychosocial functioning’).

 2011 Adelaide Sleep Retreat Conference, 2011.
-Presenter (‘The Sleepy Preschooler: Sleep disturbance and impacts on behavior and psychosocial functioning’).
+Presenter (‘The Sleepy Preschooler: Sleep disturbance and impacts on behaviour and psychosocial functioning’).